-Minutes Of 2019 AGM
+Minutes Of 2020 AGM

 Reports from the Club Committee:

-Several new leaders have stepped forward but it remained the case that the club relied on a small pool of regular walk leaders making it increasingly difficult to fill all of the walks in the programme and leaving gaps.
+Several new leaders have stepped forward but it remains the case that the club has to rely on a too small pool of regular walk leaders.
+The decision to make have a quarterly rather than bi annual programme he hoped might have encouraged more walk leaders to commit but it was becoming increasingly difficult to fill all of the walks in the programme inevitably leaving some gaps.

 Donations and Subscriptions

 The committee proposed to continue to make donations to the Air Ambulance, Mountain Rescue and Fix the Fells.
 Each organization would receive £150.
 It was also proposed to keep membership fees at the same level.

 Election for positions on the committee

-Any other Business
+Any Other Business